 Civil engineers design, build, and and oversee the infrastructure of buildings and projects in both the public and private sector.
 They design infrastructures such as roads, buildings, airports, tunnels, dams, bridges, and other systems for electrical, water, and gas supplies.
 A degree in Civil Engineering will give you expertise in areas like construction, structural engineering, geotechnical, and transportation.
 With a Civil Engineering degree, you’ll be well-prepared in the fundamental areas of construction, architecture, fluid dynamics, systems and design engineering, and materials engineering.

 Percent of recent WSC graduates employed or in graduate school

 based on the most recent graduate survey

 Degrees offered: This is a joint program between Wayne State College and University of Nebraska-Lincoln College of Engineering.
-You will complete your first years of coursework at Wayne State, then transfer to UNL to complete your B.S. in civil engineering.
+You will complete your first years of coursework at Wayne State, then transfer to UNL's College of Engineering in Lincoln or Scott Campus at the University of Nebraska-Omaha, to complete your B.S. in Civil Engineering.

 Up to 80 hours at Wayne State College

 60 hours at the University of Nebraska